yugabyte/yugabyte-db/docs/content/latest/api/ycql/_index.md

 ## Expressions

 An expression is a finite combination of one or more values, operators, functions, and expressions that specifies a computation.
-Expression can be used in the following components.
+Expressions can be used in the following components.

 - The select list of [`SELECT`](dml_select) statement.
 For example, `SELECT id + 1 FROM sample_table;`.
 - The WHERE clause in [`SELECT`](dml_select), [`DELETE`](dml_delete), [`INSERT`](dml_insert), or [`UPDATE`](dml_update).